shervinea/cheatsheet-translation/template/cheatsheet-supervised-learning.md

 **60. Assumption ― The Naive Bayes model supposes that the features of each data point are all independent:**

-&#10230; Feltétel ― A Naív Bayes-modellben feltesszük, hogy az adatpontok tulajdonságai függetlenek:
+&#10230; Feltevés ― A Naív Bayes-modellben feltesszük, hogy az adatpontok tulajdonságai függetlenek:

 <br>

 **61. Solutions ― Maximizing the log-likelihood gives the following solutions, with k∈{0,1},l∈[[1,L]]**

-&#10230;
+&#10230; Megoldások ― A log-likelihoodot maximalizálva a következő megoldásokat kapjuk (ahol k∈{0,1},l∈[[1,L]]):

 <br>